light-hat/light-hat/README.md

 # Hi there <img src="assets/hello.gif" width="5%">

 I'm Alexey Pirogov, a final-year student at Penza State University, majoring in Information Security of Systems and Technologies.
 As a Python Backend Developer and DevOps Engineer, I'm passionate about building secure and scalable backend systems while also exploring the fascinating world of cybersecurity.
+DevSecOps occupies a special place in my area of ​​interest.
 Here, I develop my pet projects and explore new technologies.

 ## My tech stack